littlepeachs/TSFF/README.md

 ## Download all required files
 ### Download Dataset
-You can download the Transition1x dataset from [here](https://figshare.com/s/1c2f6ea57840166edd2a), unzip and put the data folder in a directory structure similar to the previous code.
+You can download the **all dataset** from [here](https://figshare.com/s/1c2f6ea57840166edd2a), unzip and put the data folder in a directory structure similar to the previous code.

 ### Download Model
-You can download the model from [here](https://figshare.com/s/a9cb80b2bd5bf1d5ba74), unzip and put the model folder in a directory structure similar to the previous code.
+You can download the **all model checkpoints** from [here](https://figshare.com/s/a9cb80b2bd5bf1d5ba74), unzip and put the model folder in a directory structure similar to the previous code.

 ```
 unzip data.zip